jakesing/gatsby-swapstack/content/blog/how-should-creators-make-sure-they-dont-get-taken-advantage-of/index.md

 And in general, the best advice that we can give is that from our perspective, a newsletter writer can very easily understand the value that they create.

 ## 4. Learn Newsletter Pricing

 So for example, on Swapstack, you can set your price for different Ad placements.

 If you're just starting out, we give you some guidance on our Blog on [how to actually start pricing](https://swapstack.co/newsletter-pricing-101/) out your different ad placements and test those out.

-So as a newsletter, starting to monetize, test out what a **Cost Per Thousand Open (CPM)** is.
-We typically ask people or tell people to start around $30 to $50 depending on your audience.
+As a newsletter starting to monetize you can test out what an appropriate **Cost Per Thousand Open (CPO)** is.
+We typically ask people or tell people to start around $30 to $50 CPO depending on your audience.

-Speak to some brands, pitch that pricing.
-And, if you're not getting any good reactions, it might mean that your pricing is a little bit too high.
+Speak to some brands, pitch that pricing and, if you're not getting any good reactions, it might mean that your pricing is a little bit too high.
 If you are getting way too many people just saying, "Yep, we're good to go", it might mean that you can raise your pricing.

-But once you've done a couple of iterations to understand what your pricing is, **try not to falter from there** because you know that that's a sweet spot and you know that that's the value that you're driving.
+But once you've done a couple of iterations to understand what your pricing is, **try not to falter from there** because you know that that's a sweet spot, and that you're driving appropriate value for brands.

 ## 5. Show Your Value